PoRF: Pose Residual Field for Accurate Neural Surface Reconstruction: Introduction

 Moreover, we use feature correspondences in the proposed epipolar geometry loss to enhance supervision.
 Although correspondences have been used in SPARF~\cite{truong2023sparf}, it depends on expensive dense matching.
 As shown in \figref{fig:dtu-ablation}, our method demonstrates similarly excellent performance with both sparse matches by handcraft methods (SIFT~\cite{lowe2004distinctive}) and dense matches by deep learning methods (LoFTR~\cite{sun2021loftr}).
 Besides, in contrast to SPARF which fuses correspondences and NeRF-rendered depths to compute reprojection loss, our approach uses the epipolar geometry loss that solely involves poses and correspondences, without relying on the rendered depths by NeRF that can be inaccurate and limit pose accuracy.
 Notably, as NeRF rendering is time-consuming, SPARF is constrained in the number of correspondences it can use in each iteration, while our method allows for the utilisation of an arbitrary number of matches.

 We conduct a comprehensive evaluation on both DTU~\cite{DTU2014} and MobileBrick~\cite{li2023mobilebrick} datasets.
 Firstly, on the DTU dataset, our method takes the COLMAP pose as initialisation and reduces the rotation error by 78\%.
 This decreases the reconstruction Chamfer Distance from 3.48mm to 0.85mm, where we use Voxurf~\cite{wu2022voxurf} for reconstruction.
 Secondly, on the MobileBrick dataset, our method is initialised with ARKit poses and increases the reconstruction F1 score from 69.18 to 75.67.
 It slightly outperforms the provided imperfect GT pose in reconstruction (75.14) and achieves state-of-the-art performance.
+Moreover, we integrate our method into the Nerfstudio library~\cite{tancik2023nerfstudio}, and the resulting method outperforms the original pose optimisation method in different challenging scenes.
 These results demonstrate the effectiveness of our approach in refining camera poses and improving reconstruction accuracy, especially in real-world scenarios where the initial poses might not be perfect.

 In summary, our contributions are as follows: \begin{enumerate} \item We introduce a novel approach that optimises camera pose within neural surface reconstruction.
 It utilises the proposed \textit{Pose Residual Field} (PoRF) and a robust epipolar geometry loss, enabling accurate and efficient refinement of camera poses.